WakeTogether Official Launch Celebration at Southeast Raleigh Elementary

 The WakeTogether tutoring initiative utilizes our HELPS (Helping Early Literacy with Practice Strategies) One-on-One program, which enhances students’ reading fluency and confidence in reading and includes three tutoring sessions a week that are 20 to 30 minutes in length.

-“Special thanks to Helps Education Fund, which is spearheading the training of our volunteers,” continued Superintendent Moore.
+“Special thanks to Helping Education, which is spearheading the training of our volunteers,” continued Superintendent Moore.
 “This will ensure that our volunteers will provide the evidence-based support and coaching our students deserve,” concluded Moore.

-Representing Helps Education Fund at the celebration launch and press conference were William Gibson, Amy Mattingly, Jennie Copeland, Moné Norman, and Marie Polanco.
-Polanco leads training and coaching efforts for Helps Education Fund at the Southeast Raleigh Elementary School location.
+Representing Helping Education at the celebration launch and press conference were William D. Gibson, Amy Mattingly, Jennie Copeland, Moné Norman, and Marie Polanco.
+Polanco leads training and coaching efforts for Helping Education at the Southeast Raleigh Elementary School location.